mspayalrathod/PayalRathod_projects/README.md

 # PayalRathod_projects
-This is a cprograming project
+This is a C programing project